Genocs/genocs-k8s/documentation/03-SETUP_MINIKUBE_MULTINODES.md

 # List the nodes in the cluster
 kubectl get nodes
 ```
+# Rename Nodes in Kind
+To rename a node in Kind, you can use the `kind get nodes` command to list the nodes and then use `kubectl label` to add a label to the node.
+However, renaming nodes directly is not supported in Kind.
+Instead, you can create a new cluster with the desired node names.

+kubectl label node <node-name> new-name=<desired-name>

+kubectl label node gnx-cluster-worker node-role.kubernetes.io/worker=worker

+kubectl label node gnx-cluster-worker new-name=gnx-cluster-worker1

 Minikube is excellent for single-node setups, but for multi-node clusters, Kind or K3d are more practical and efficient.
 Let me know if you'd like further assistance! 😊